edatasheets/edatasheets/README.md

 # Releasing

-A new version of digital datasheets is officially released by merging a PR with changes for that version into the release repo: <https://github.com/edatasheets/edatasheets.github>
+A new version of electronic datasheets is officially released by merging a PR with changes for that version into the release repo: <https://github.com/edatasheets/edatasheets.github>

 The release.sh script automates copying the appropriate files, generating a new